-Join Matt Bailey for an in-depth discussion in this video CEO reports, part of Web Analytics Fundamentals.
+Join Matt Bailey for an in-depth discussion in this video CEO reports, part of Learning Web Analytics.

 When presenting information and reporting analytics, it's very important to know …who you are reporting to.
 If you're reporting to the CEO or any …C-level executive, it's important to prepare and to have the relevant …information that they are going to be interested in. …Giving too much information and too much detail might take too much of their time, …and you might lose their interest.
 That's the worst thing you can do as an analyst.…